joeynmt/joeynmt/docs/source/install.rst

 Installing JoeyNMT
 ------------------

-Install JoeyNMT and it's requirements:
+Install JoeyNMT and its requirements:

 .. code-block:: bash

+   (jnmt)$ pip3 install wheel
    (jnmt)$ pip3 install .

 Run the unit tests to make sure your installation is working: